Valérie Fournier - Professor

 Lydia Millette-St-Hilaire - Master's student (since 2022)

-After working as a research assistant in Valérie Fournier's laboratory, Lydia will begin her master's degree in plant biology in September 2022.
+After working as a research assistant in Valérie Fournier's laboratory, Lydia began her master's degree in plant biology in September 2022.
 During her bachelor's degree in agronomy, plant production, at Laval University, she had the opportunity to work on a vegetable farm and in an agronomy company where she realized the crucial role of pollinators on plant crops.
 This is how she decided to carry out her research project on the use of artificial bumblebee nesting boxes in fruit crops and on the monitoring of bumblebee queen overwintering sites.

-After working as a research assistant in Valérie Fournier's laboratory, Lydia will begin her master's degree in plant biology in September 2022.
+After working as a research assistant in Valérie Fournier's laboratory, Lydia began her master's degree in plant biology in September 2022.
 During her bachelor's degree in agronomy, plant production, at Laval University, she had the opportunity to work on a vegetable farm and in an agronomy company where she realized the crucial role of pollinators on plant crops.
 This is how she decided to carry out her research project on the use of artificial bumblebee nesting boxes in fruit crops and on the monitoring of bumblebee queen overwintering sites.

-Amélie Morin - Master's student (since 2022)
+Amélie Morin - PhD Candidat (since 2024)

 Jordanne Jacques - Master's student in co-supervision (since 2023)